T cell stimulation & expansion

 In contrast to other existing expansion systems,

-- with the CD3/CD28 Streptamers® for T cell expansion the stimulation of T cells can be stopped at any time point.
-You simply add D-biotin to the medium.
+- with the CD3/CD28 Streptamers® for T cell expansion the stimulation of T cells can be stopped at any time.
+Simply add biotin to the medium.
 The stimulation state of the cells can thus be precisely controlled and the cell receptors are available for further staining experiments;

-- with the Streptamer® CD3/CD28 Kit for T cell expansion you can modify the CD3 : CD28 Fab-Strep ratio according to your needs, or you follow our recommendations;
+- with the Streptamer® CD3/CD28 Kit for T cell expansion you can modify the CD3 : CD28 Fab-Strep ratio according to your needs, or just follow our recommendations;

 Get unmanipulated naturally occurring T cells for your research with the Streptamer® technology!